-There has been much attention around a link between vaccines and autism.
-This is partly because of a vaccine preservative called thimerosol.
-Studies have not found an association between vaccines and the development of autism.
+There has been much attention in the media about a link between ASD and vaccines.
+This is partly because of a vaccine preservative called thimerosal.
+No studies have found any link between vaccines and ASD.

 ASD is more common in white males.
 But when girls have ASD, their symptoms may be more intense.

 ASD tends to run in families.
 This is mainly true with twins or other siblings.

 There may be a link with problems in a certain chromosome and ASD.
 But it may only affect a small percentage of children.